Chris Hedges: Sanders Is ‘Naive’ Because ‘He Thinks The Party Elites Won’t Steal The Nomination From Him’

 — chauncey devega (@chaunceydevega) March 14, 2019

-In 2016, as former Chair of the Democratic National Committee Donna Brazile wrote in Hacks: The Inside Story of the Break-ins and Breakdowns that Put Donald Trump in the White House, excerpts of which have been published by Politico, the Clinton wing “took over” the Democratic Party, essentially “rigging” the primary race against Sanders.
+In 2016, former Chair of the Democratic National Committee Donna Brazile wrote in Hacks: The Inside Story of the Break-ins and Breakdowns that Put Donald Trump in the White House, that the Clinton wing “took over” the Democratic Party, essentially rigging the primary race against Sanders.
+Excerpts of the book have been published by Politico.

 According to Chris Hedges, history will repeat itself.